 Compliance and Monitoring program for Self-Limiting generation site

 During commissioning, the IE will be required to demonstrate that it has installed a generation limiting scheme that ensures the Self-Limiting generation site’s output will not exceed its total Pmax and/or withdrawal will not exceed its total Pmin.
-Such generation limiting scheme can be in the form of an attestation from the QSE operating the Self-Limiting generation site.
+Such generation limiting scheme can be in the form of an attestation from the QSE operating the Self-Limiting generation site describing the scheme or control system functionality.

 The Pmax and Pmin of the Self-Limiting generation site shall be provided to ERCOT.